🌙

 "There are some problems involved with implementing unforgeable costliness on a computer.
 If such problems can be overcome, we can achieve bit gold.
 This would be the first online currency based on highly distributed trust and unforgeable costliness rather than trust in a single entity and traditional accounting controls.
 Hal Finney has implemented a variant of bit gold based on a tamper-evident computer plug-in card, for which remote users can verify what code is running on the card."

-This passage shows Szabo's dream of Bit gold being the first P2P, decentralized online currency.
+This passage shows that Szabo's dream was for Bit gold to be the first P2P, decentralized online currency.
 It also demonstrates that Hal Finney's RPOW was one of Szabo's key inspirations.
+Additionally, in a famous 2011 blog post titled, "Bitcoin What Took Ye So Long," Szabo equates the early ideas of Bitcoin to Bit gold:

 "The short answer about why [Bitcoin] took so long is that the bit gold/Bitcoin ideas were nowhere remotely close to being as obvious [as] gwern suggests."